-1. If a resolution is not forthcoming at the campus level, the student may contact the Regional Vice President/Regional Director or designate for the region in which their campus is located.

-- The student must submit a written signed letter to the Regional Vice President/Regional Director or designate detailing the events that have happened to date, efforts made to resolve the concern and their desired resolution. - 3.
+- 1. If a resolution is not forthcoming at the campus level, the student may contact the Regional Vice President/Regional Director or designate for the region in which their campus is located. - The student must submit a written signed letter to the Regional Vice President/Regional Director or designate detailing the events that have happened to date, efforts made to resolve the concern and their desired resolution. - 3.
 If possible, the Regional Vice President/Regional Director or designate may meet with the student to discuss options for resolution.
 The Regional Vice President/Regional Director or designate will investigate the student's concern/complaint and will respond in writing the outcome of the investigation with recommendations within 10 days of the receipt of the complaint letter unless the circumstances of the investigation dictate otherwise.
 If so the Regional Vice President/Regional Director will keep the student informed.

-The Student Relations Office will conduct an investigation and review of the complaint/concern and inform all parties of the progress of the investigation and review.
-The time necessary to complete an investigation will be dependent on the complexity of the matter. - 4.
-If the student accepts the conclusions/recommendations for resolution, the matter is deemed resolved and a copy of the student's complaint/letter, together with the response will be retained in the student's file, with a letter sent to the student describing the agreed to outcome.
+4. If the student accepts the conclusions/recommendations for resolution, the matter is deemed resolved and a copy of the student's complaint/letter, together with the response will be retained in the student's file, with a letter sent to the student describing the agreed to outcome.